-- 01 To respect and enhance the streetscape character and key elements of the precinct. - 02 To establish a transition between the urban quality of the Double Bay centre and the landscape setting and built form character of the residential precinct. - To reinforce the landscape character and low scale residential character of the Double Bay 03 valley floor. - To retain and reinforce the green setting of mature street trees, private trees and 04 garden plantings. - To ensure on-site parking does not dominate the streetscape.
-05 - et not detr To ensure that contemporary housing designs do not detract from the streetscape
+- O1 To respect and enhance the streetscape character and key elements of the precinct. - O2 To establish a transition between the urban quality of the Double Bay centre and the landscape setting and built form character of the residential precinct. - O3 To reinforce the landscape character and low scale residential character of the Double Bay valley floor. - O4 To retain and reinforce the green setting of mature street trees, private trees and garden plantings. - O5 To ensure on-site parking does not dominate the streetscape. - O6 To ensure that contemporary housing designs do not detract from the streetscape character or adjoining period housing.